wsor4035/dev.luanti.org/content/for-engine-devs/releasing-luanti.md

 (_Skip for patch releases_)

-Add the new version to the drop-down list of compatible Luanti versions that authors can select for their things.
+Add the new version to the drop-down list of compatible Luanti versions that authors can select for their content.

 Note that CDB tells Luanti versions apart by their protocol version so this is obviously not applicable to patch releases.